 What Does Social Media Say?

 On Facebook, the EU Article 13 Compliant Memes group currently has over 12,100 likes.
-According to its mission statement, the group wants to “prove that our internet community is so strong that we can still enjoy some high-class memes and jokes without violating article 13.”
+The group wants to “prove that our internet community is so strong that we can still enjoy some high-class memes and jokes without violating article 13.”

 This “EU-Compliant” memes page is even more popular, with 20,000 likes.
 The banter is strong with this group, which has also found a way to monetize Article 13 memes - by selling brand merchandise!